 Within the program at Prince Frederick Hall:

-- DCC’s Associate Director serves as the main liaison between students and program staff, providing mentorship, academic advising, and general support.
-The Associate Director is, therefore, regularly available to connect with DCC students throughout each week.
-All DCC students, past and present, are warmly invited to drop by Walk-in Hours to grab a complimentary snack, coffee, or tea; chat or seek support; and offer ideas, questions, concerns, or feedback about the program and their UMD experience.
-Walk-in Hours are also a genuine opportunity for students to establish connection and conversation with a faculty member who will come to know them well throughout their academic, professional, and even personal development.
-Additionally, by-appointment Student Hours provide an opportunity to schedule uninterrupted one-on-one time, especially to address questions regarding courses, four-year planning, and other academic concerns.
+- Both the DCC Director and Associate Director seek to provide mentorship, academic advising, and general support to all students in the DCC community.
+Student Hours appointments are made available as a genuine opportunity for students to establish connection and conversation with a faculty member who will come to know them well throughout their academic, professional, and even personal development.
+These appointments additionally provide uninterrupted one-on-one time, especially to address questions regarding courses, four-year planning, and other academic concerns.

 - DCC seeks to provide regular programming that fosters a network of support and camaraderie, facilitates community-building among students, and often provides pathways for them to connect with faculty and program staff.
 These events are always cost-free and open to all current DCC students.
 These initiatives include:

-- DCC COMMUNITY YOGA (1-2 practices per week): Level 1 and Level 1/2 hatha and vinyasa practices, free of charge and guided by a certified Yoga Alliance RYT-200 instructor
+- DCC COMMUNITY YOGA: Level 1 and Level 1/2 hatha and vinyasa practices, free of charge and guided by Dr. Jessica H. Lu, who is a certified Yoga Alliance RYT-200 instructor

 - StuCo EVENTS (throughout the semester): a variety of community activities planned and hosted by DCC’s Student Council

-- LABTIVITIES (throughout the semester): a variety of creative projects and activities inviting students to gather in communal making and play in the DCC Makerspace, facilitated by DCC’s Makerspace Managers and SoundStudio Managers
+- MAKERSPACE ACTIVITIES (throughout the semester): a variety of creative projects and activities inviting students to gather in communal making and play in the DCC makerspaces (both the MakerSpace and the SoundStudio), facilitated by DCC’s student managers

 - Resident Life staff is available 24 hours a day, whether in the form of Community Assistants (who manage the building’s service desk), Resident Assistants (two per each floor), or the Resident Director (who also lives in the building).
 Prince Frederick Hall is additionally part of a larger North Hill campus community of buildings, supervised by a Community Director.
 Working as a team, the Resident Life staff is responsible for managing Prince Frederick Hall and often take a lead role in supporting the social and cultural life of the building.